vrk-kpa/suomifi-ui-components/DEVELOPMENT.md

 ## Styling

-components will have ’fi-’ -prefixed class names and styling is based on those class names.
+components will have `fi-` -prefixed class names and styling is based on those class names.

 Use BEM naming convention with `fi-`-prefix: